golemfactory/golem-docs/src/markdoc/partials/quickstarts/js-quickstart.md

 {% /alert %}

 Create a file named `requestor.mjs` and copy the following content into it.
-The code defines a task that runs the command `node -v` on the Golem Network and prints the result to your terminal.
+The code engages 5 providers (up to 3 at the same time) to run a command on each of them.
+The command checks the CPU of the provider and prints it together with the node's name to your terminal.

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-js/mgordel/JST-926/new-quickstart/examples/docs-examples/quickstarts/quickstart/requestor.mjs" language="javascript" /%}